byo-software/steam-openid-connect-provider/README.md

 After that set up your redirect URI, ClientID and ClientSecret in the appsettings.json.

+## Health checks
+This service contains a health check endpoint at `/health`.
+It checks if the Steam login server is up.

 ## Docker
 [A docker image](https://hub.docker.com/r/imperialplugins/steam-openid-connect-provider) is also available.